Submit Supporting Documents

 SAT and ACT Test Scores

 IUPUI will be adopting a test-optional policy starting Spring 2021.
 This new policy means we do not require SAT or ACT test scores for admission or merit scholarship consideration.
 Instead, we holistically review each application for its individual merits and qualities, including academic performance and preparation, the strength and quality of the school curriculum, your recent grade trends and class rank.
-However, if you have taken these exams, you are encouraged to submit them if you would like to be considered for the Honors College or to use them to meet minimum English proficiency requirements.
+However, if you have taken these exams, you are encouraged to submit them if you would like to use them to meet minimum English proficiency requirements.

 IUPUI school codes: